 -Hanoverdale Productions creates several high quality projects for the year, and becomes the leader in quality at AMPCorp.

 -NS Productions is reserved for low quality projects, but is only used once more before it becomes obselete.

--D-Dowd Productions attempts to create a new image by constructing a new logo and focusing on science fiction "Star Trek" type projects for the year, in addition to the "On All Hallows' Eve 3" horror film.
+-D-Dowd Productions enters a "sci-fi craze" as it attempts to create a new image, constructing a new logo and focusing on science fiction "Star Trek" type projects for the year, in addition to the "On All Hallows' Eve 3" horror film.

 -GK Productions posthumously organizes and restores the "GK Star Trek" series.
 Two Philip Krieg films are made near the end of the year, a sure sign that the franchise will continue.

 -AMP Productions creates two high quality films for the year, "Something in the Woods" and "Centurion."